Call for Workshops

 • Digital Humanities.

-Workshops will be held in Hengqin, China.
+Workshops will be held on November 9–10, 2026 in Hengqin, China.
 In-person format is preferred, with hybrid format allowed under special circumstances.

 Important Dates